 Remember those chips from Destruction Bay?
 Charlie does!
 Old Dutch ketchup flavor, this guy will eat anything.

+Our first views of Alaska after the border crossing.
+Yep, 55 MPH.
+That's pretty much the entire state until you get to the developed areas.
+That's a lot of miles to be traveling that slow.
 But... you get to notice things like this!
 We had been in Alaska for all of 20 minutes when these idiots were stopped in the middle of the road in front of us.
 Good thing, that way we knew to look out and become the next set of idiots stopped in the middle of the road.
 MOOSE!
 I can't wait to shoot one of those (tee hee).

 We finally arrived in Tok and found our accommodations.
 The Burnt Paw cabins were cute, quaint, and affordable.
 They were comfy, fully modern (minus A/C) with fridges and cable and all that.